 <style>

-/* Media queries must stay in style tags */
+/* Media queries stay in style tags */

 @media screen and (max-width: 600px) {